Start Building for Free

 Can I delete self-hosted runner resource classes?

 Yes, self-hosted runner resource classes can be deleted through the CLI.
-Please be sure you want to permanently delete the resource class and its associated tokens, as this action cannot be undone.
+Be sure you want to permanently delete the resource class and its associated tokens, as this action cannot be undone.

 circleci runner resource-class delete <resource-class> --force